manishrocksag/LiveTwitterStreamSentimentAnalysis/README.md

 LiveTwitterStreamSentimentAnalysis
 ==================================
+This is one of my minor project from the DataScience course.I have collected live tweets from Twitter Social Networking site and used the tweets for various findings.The project description is given below:

 Script twitterstream.py- Used to fetch live stream data from twitter
 > Create a twitter account if you do not already have one.
 > Go to https://dev.twitter.com/apps and log in with your twitter credentials.